-Today, independent talent plays an important role in rounding out the workforce of many organizations.
+Independent professionals play an important role in creating a well-rounded workforce for many organizations today.
 Independents offer numerous benefits such as helping companies minimize employment costs through staffing flexibility.
 Rather than adding to company payroll by hiring an employee, enterprise managers can engage an independent contractor who can bring a specific set of skills to a project.

 However, as many managers are aware, actually finding top independent talent can be a challenge.
-A candidate-driven market has increased competition for these workers—82% of independents say they have some or a lot of choice in who they work with.
-In order to find independents who have the skills their organization needs, managers often have to cast a wide net and search a variety of places.
+A candidate-driven market has increased competition for these workers—89% of independents say they have some or a lot of choice in who they work with.
+In order to find independent talent who have the skills their organization needs, managers often have to cast a wide net and search a variety of places.
 Here are five strategies managers can employ to find top independent talent.

 Referrals are a great way to find independent talent who may be a good match for your organization.
 Talk to people in your network who you know and trust who work with independent contractors.
 Let them know the role or project you are looking to fill and ask if they can recommend someone they’ve worked with before.
 While seeking out referred independent talent can take a bit more time and effort, it often results in a credible lead.

 2. Research Professional Websites

 Just as managers are seeking out the right talent for their needs, independent professionals are marketing their services, looking for the ideal client.
 Most independent professionals will have their own website, or, at the very least, describe their services and link to examples of their work on their LinkedIn profile.
 Searching LinkedIn or even some old-fashioned online research can help you find consultant websites.